Skip to content

 Runtime statistics

-Hovering over runtime statistics displays information like the estimated number of bytes processed by the stage:
+Hovering over runtime statistics displays information such as the estimated number of bytes processed by the stage:

 Or the time it took to execute an individual stage, or the whole query if you hover over the Result block: